cloudmesh-community/book/chapters/cloud/datacenter.md

 > 4. Recyclers
 > 5. Others
 >
-> If this number is 0, please use 5.
-Other
+> If your modulo is undefined please use 5 (e.g. if your digit at the
+> end of your hid 0)

 E.Datacenter.5: